Readiness Action Plan

 • In December 2015, Allies further agreed on tailored assurance measures for Türkiye to respond to the growing security challenges from the south.

-• At the 2016 Warsaw Summit, Allies welcomed the implementation of the RAP and agreed that its assurance and adaptation measures will continue to form the baseline of the Alliance’s posture.
-Allies also agreed to further strengthen the Alliance’s deterrence and defence posture, including by establishing a forward presence in the eastern and southeastern part of Alliance territory and a framework for NATO’s adaptation in response to growing challenges and threats emanating from the south.
+• At the 2016 Warsaw Summit, Allies welcomed the implementation of the RAP and agreed that its assurance and adaptation measures would continue to form the baseline of the Alliance’s deterrence and defence posture.
+Allies also agreed to further strengthen this posture, including by establishing a forward presence in the eastern and southeastern part of Alliance territory and a framework for NATO’s adaptation in response to growing challenges and threats emanating from the south.
+This led to the establishment of NATO multinational battlegroups in Estonia, Latvia, Lithuania and Poland in 2017.

-• Assurance measures
+Assurance measures

-To provide assurance at sea, NATO deploys a number of multinational maritime forces such as two Standing NATO Mine Countermeasures Groups patrolling the Baltic Sea and the Eastern Mediterranean, and an enlarged Standing NATO Maritime Group conducting maritime assurance measures in addition to counter-terrorism patrols.
+To provide assurance at sea, NATO deploys a number of maritime forces such as two Standing NATO Mine Countermeasures Groups patrolling the Baltic Sea and the Eastern Mediterranean, and an enlarged Standing NATO Maritime Group conducting maritime assurance measures in addition to counter-terrorism patrols.

-NATO has increased the number of exercises it organises.
+In all domains, NATO has increased the number of exercises it organises.
 Military exercises provide important opportunities to improve the ability of Allies and partners to work together and are a valuable demonstration of NATO's readiness to respond to potential threats.
 These exercises take place on land, at sea, in the air and in cyberspace with scenarios based on collective defence and crisis management.

-• Adaptation measures
+Adaptation measures

 An enhanced NATO Response Force